 Coated paper stock is a kind of paper stock with a matte or glossy finish.
-They are usually smooth, and have a somewhat slight shine, but sometimes with a high shine.
+They are usually smooth and have a somewhat slight shine, but sometimes with a high shine.
 Moreover, the coated paper makes colors appear brighter than that of uncoated paper.
 One great thing about coated paper stock is its impressive resistance to wear and tear, water, and dirt.
 This kind of stock keeps your printed materials crisp and professional when compared to uncoated stock.
-In case you're wondering why colors appear brighter and why coated paper stock is more resistant to wear, it is because coated stock absorbs less ink than the uncoated one.
+If you're wondering why colors appear brighter and why coated paper stock is more resistant to wear, it is because coated stock absorbs less ink than the uncoated one.
 This kind of stock is excellent for those who love sharp and crisp images.
 The reason is that ink stays on top of the paper.
-Besides, the more ink absorbs into a stock, the less sharp the photos appear.
+Besides, the more ink absorbs a stock, the less sharp the photos appear.
 Coated paper is widely favored among photographers, restaurants, designers, and artists because it sheds the best possible light on their images.
 Because coated paper stock makes a printed material more shiny and bright, it is commonly used for brochures, glossy photos, booklets, and the like.
 The coating regulates how the paper absorbs ink; this prevents the ink from bleeding.
-Another noteworthy thing about coated stock is that in addition to matte and gloss finishes, unique kinds of this stock are available with silk and velvet finishes as well.
-However, you should have it at the back of your mind that coated stock is often difficult to write on; as it prevents owners from making notes on printed pieces.
+Another noteworthy thing about coated stock is that in addition to matte and gloss finishes, unique kinds of this stock are also available with silk and velvet finishes.
+However, you should have it at the back of your mind that coated stock is often difficult to write on, as it prevents owners from making notes on printed pieces.
 We advise that if glare is a concern for you, do well to choose a matte coated stock since high gloss stock is very reflective.
 Asides from gloss and matte finishes, coated papers are papers that do have semi-gloss finishes.
 Note that a paper does not have to be "glossy" to be regarded as coated.
 Interestingly, the coated paper has an agent that's added to its surface to improve its brightness, smoothness, and other printing properties.
 After all, once the coating is applied to the paper, the rollers help to polish the paper.
 The rollers also help to fill in the tiny spaces between the fibers; this gives it a flat and smooth surface.

-Due to the fibers of the wood and other fillers, uncoated papers (for example, copier paper), are quite rough when compared to the coated stocks.
+Due to the fibers of the wood and other fillers, uncoated papers (for example, copier paper) are quite rough when compared to the coated stocks.
 Uncoated stocks are usually bonds, offsets, cards, newsprint, and a host of others.
 They are typically porous, and this makes them soak up more substantial quantities of ink.
 Moreover, uncoated paper stocks do dry faster to the touch of ink, as the ink is mostly absorbed into the porous paper.
 However, it is easier to write on them as the surface accepts the ink more than a coated stock.
-Uncoated stock mainly absorbs more ink because it’s not as smooth as coated paper.
+Uncoated stock mainly absorbs more ink because it's not as smooth as coated paper.
 Uncoated stock is popularly used for printing envelopes and business letterhead for an exquisite and classy look.
 More examples of uncoated stocks are real estate brochures, restaurant menus, business stationery, school bookmarks, and also college booklets.
 As a print and paper enthusiast, you should know that colors look prominently different on uncoated vs. coated paper.
 They usually appear darker than they do on coated stock.
 Also, images on uncoated stock are not as sharp.
-As a rule of thumb, know that because it is the thicker the paper, it tends to absorb more ink gets and images also appear a tad bit fuzzier.
+As a rule of thumb, know that the thicker the paper, it tends to absorb more ink, and images also appear a tad bit fuzzier.
 However, the uncoated paper stock has its advantages.
-One of such is that you’ll notice that when creating printed materials with effects like foil stamping, the uncoated stock rewards the user with higher contrast.
+One of such is that you'll notice that when creating printed materials with effects like foil stamping, the uncoated stock rewards the user with higher contrast.
 It also makes the foil stand out more.
 In fact, extra-thick stocks in products like the ModCard or painted edge business cards are mostly uncoated.
-And because the ink doesn’t sit on uncoated paper, it is excellent for printing forms and materials to write on.
-Because uncoated paper stock is very absorbent; images printed on them are usually softer and less crisp.
-Moreover, uncoated papers are excellent options for novels or books that you will be writing in.
+And because the ink doesn't sit on uncoated paper, it is excellent for printing forms and materials to write on.
+Because uncoated paper stock is very absorbent, images printed on them are usually softer and less crisp.
+Moreover, uncoated papers are excellent options for novels or books that you will be writing.
 Its rough texture also makes it an excellent option for some art books.
 Uncoated paper is usually referred to as bond paper.
 They are perfect for printed materials that need to be written on.
-Common examples of uncoated paper you’ll find around includes student workbooks, letterhead, envelopes, and many more.
+Common examples of uncoated paper you'll find around includes student workbooks, letterhead, envelopes, and many more.
 If you are a fan of a more natural, earthy, or organic look for your printed piece, the uncoated stock paper is excellent for you.

 It may be tasked to make a well-informed decision on either coated or uncoated paper stock.
 This is why some factors should influence your decision.